 The ability to integrate data from other sources is particularly useful for people who decide to have abYsis in-house as they can include their own sequence data in the resource.
 Table 2 shows the processed content of the latest release of abYsis (V2.7.3) as of May 2015.
-Automated numbering of sequences using abnum[7] is key to the annotation of sequences - the current release successfully numbers 122,134 sequences.
+Automated numbering of sequences using abnum [7] is key to the annotation of sequences-the current release successfully numbers 122,134 sequences.
 The system also provides automated pairing of light and heavy chains.
-Resources such as EMBL-ENA (and therefore EMBLIG) and Kabat do not contain a clear pairing field to link data for light and heavy chains, although a 'DR/partner' field is being populated in IMGT and we exploit this when reading IMGT data.
+Resources such as EMBL-ENA (and therefore EMBLIG) and Kabat do not contain a clear pairing field to link data for light and heavy chains, although a "DR/partner" field is being populated in IMGT, and we exploit this when reading IMGT data.
 Consequently, as described in the Materials and Methods, we attempt to take a cautious approach to pairing for other data sources.
-For EMBLIG data, we use the clone information to perform the pairing: 7,110 chains are paired into 3,555 antibodies while antibodies containing a single chain occur 119,312 times because this clone information is only present for ~56% of chains in EMBLIG.
-The most highly represented species are Homo sapiens (88,662), Mus musculus (41,254), Macaca mulatta (3,561), Oryctolagus cuniculus (2,668), Equus caballus (1,138), Oncorhynchus mykiss (979), Lama glama (955), Camelus dromedarius (930), Ginglymostoma cirratum (893), with synthetic constructs coming in fourth place with 2,968 entries.
+For EMBLIG data, we use the clone information to perform the pairing: 7110 chains are paired into 3555 antibodies, while antibodies containing a single chain occur 119.312 times because this clone information is only present for ~56% of chains in EMBLIG.
+The most highly represented species are Homo sapiens (88,662), Mus musculus (41,254), Macaca mulatta (3561), Oryctolagus cuniculus (2668), Equus caballus (1138), Oncorhynchus mykiss (979), Lama glama (955), Camelus dromedarius (930), and Ginglymostoma cirratum (893), with synthetic constructs coming in fourth place with 2968 entries.

 The reason that numbering is key to the annotation is that it enables us to identify regions of the sequences (CDRs and frameworks).
-It provides an implicit sequence alignment (which can be displayed in abYsis using JSAV[51]) and mapping of sequence to structure allowing us to look at the frequency of residue types at each position and to identify key residues that define the conformation of the CDRs[52] or which are important in antibody humanization[30, 53].
+It provides an implicit sequence alignment (which can be displayed in abYsis using the Javascript Sequence Alignment Viewer [51]) and the mapping of sequence to structure, allowing us to look at the frequency of residue types at each position and to identify key residues that define the conformation of the CDRs [52] or which are important in antibody humanization [30,53].

-abYsis can be used in three main ways: a) by searching the database to find information about sequences (and structures) including detailed annotations, identification of unusual residues, post-translational modification sites, etc., b) by analyzing trends across sequences in the database and c) by entering your own sequences for analysis.
+abYsis can be used in three main ways: (a) by searching the database to find information about sequences (and structures) including detailed annotations, identification of unusual residues, posttranslational modification sites, etc.; (b) by analyzing trends across sequences in the database; and (c) by entering your own sequences for analysis.
 These three approaches are described below.

-4.1.
 Searching the database

-The main search page allows searches based on identifiers, names, antigens (where described and parsable in the source data), references, authors, organisms, etc., and searches can be restricted to a given dataset (PDB, Kabat, EM-BLIG, or other datasets that have been included) or to a given class of chain.
-In addition, searches can be structure-based by requiring CDRs to match specific canonical classes or specifying residues within a given distance of a particular position; for example, one could find all antibodies with a lysine within 4Å of residue L23.
-This can be done either in known structures or by using averaged distances calculated across all known structures to extrapolate these constraints
+The main search page allows searches based on identifiers, names, antigens (where described and parsable in the source data), references, authors, organisms, etc., and searches can be restricted to a given dataset (PDB, Kabat, EMBLIG, or other datasets that have been included) or a given class of chain.
+In addition, searches can be structure-based by requiring CDRs to match specific canonical classes or by specifying residues within a given distance of a particular position; for example, one could find all antibodies with a lysine within 4 Å of residue L23.
+This can be done either in known structures or by using averaged distances calculated across all known structures to extrapolate these constraints to sequences for which no structure is available.
+Finally, one can also search on the basis of sequence.
+Searches can specify motifs (either exact or using regular expressions) present throughout the sequence or within particular regions (CDRs or frameworks), region lengths, or residues present or not present at particular positions.